v1ggs/gulp-website-builder/gulp-wsb/build-modules/nunjucks/README.md

 ## USAGE

-Everything is configurable.
+> Everything is configurable.

+---

-Configuration files (`config.js`) should be well commented for explanations.
+> Configuration files (`config.js`) are commented for explanations.
+That should be enough for those familiar with Gulp and JavaScript.

+---

-Always build html after bulding CSS and Javascript, to update their cachebust.
+> Always build html after bulding CSS and Javascript, to update their cachebust.
 Activating watcher for this (JSON) file is probably not a good idea, because it would build HTML on any change in JavaScript and SCSS files.

 ## INSTALLATION